 This WrappedLabel subclass represents text that you want to be able to dynamically hide, like help text in a tooltip.
+It has the following attributes:

 show\tooltip Boolean or a callback; if true, the widget is visible.

 The text\pen attribute of the Label class is overridden with a default of COLOR\GREY and the indent attribute of the WrappedLabel class is overridden with a default of 2.